-Crosses Ankles: Cross your ankles tightly and point your feet about 30 degrees away form the camera.
+Crosses Ankles: Cross your ankles tightly and point your feet about 30 degrees away from the camera.
 Align your body with your ankles and feet as well.

 The Perfect Profile: If you’re lucky enough to be at the end of the group in a photo or if you are taking a solo photo, position your body completely to the side and pop out the leg that’s closest to the camera almost like a flamingo.
 Make sure a little bit of your back is showing more than the front of you.

 The Three-Quarter Twist: Have you ever seen pageant girls do their stance at the front of the stage?
 There’s a reason for this awkward pose.
 It elongates your entire body and makes your feet look pretty.
 All you have to do is twist your torso a little bit diagonal, cross one leg behind the other and SMILE.
 Make sure your front foot is straight and the back foot is angled out.
 Put all of your weight on the back foot.